hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ## Accessing the API Gateway Console

 To access the API console, user must login into the [GreenLake Common Cloud](https:\common.cloud.hpe.com), and deployed the Data Services Common Cloud Console Application into the organization that is associated with the user account.
-The **APIs** Gateway console will be available in the **Manage Account** menu.
+The **API** **Gateway** menu is available inside **Manage Account** menu.

 ![CCS Menu](/img/how-to-get-to-api-gateway.png "GreenLake Common Cloud Menu")